University of Texas at Dallas academic programs

 The University of Texas at Dallas (also referred to as UT Dallas or UTD) is a public research university in the University of Texas System.
 The University of Texas at Dallas main campus is located in Richardson, Texas.

-The University of Texas at Dallas offers over 145 academic programs across its eight schools including, 53 baccalaureate programs, 62 masters programs and 30 doctoral programs and hosts more than 50 research centers and institutes.
-The school also offers 30 undergraduate and graduate certificates.
-With a number of interdisciplinary degree programs, its curriculum is designed to allow study that crosses traditional disciplinary lines and to enable students to participate in collaborative research labs.
+The University of Texas at Dallas offers over 148 academic programs across its seven schools, including 57 baccalaureate programs, 59 masters programs and 32 doctoral programs, and hosts more than 40 research centers and institutes.
+The school also offers over 50 undergraduate and graduate certificates.

-The Erik Jonsson School of Engineering and Computer Science launched the first accredited telecommunications engineering degree in the U.S. and is one of only a handful of institutions offering a degree in software engineering.
-The Bioengineering department offers MS and PhD degrees in biomedical engineering in conjunction with programs at the University of Texas Southwestern Medical Center at Dallas and the University of Texas at Arlington.
-Dual degrees offered at UTD include M.S.
+With a number of interdisciplinary degree programs, UT Dallas’ curriculum is designed to allow study that crosses traditional disciplinary lines and to enable students to participate in collaborative research labs.
+UT Dallas offers some dual degrees, including M.S.
 Electrical Engineering (M.S.E.E.) degree in combination with an MBA in management, Molecular Biology and Business Administration (Double Major) B.S., and Molecular Biology and Criminology (Double Major) B.S..
 Geospatial Information Sciences is jointly offered with the School of Natural Sciences and Mathematics and with the School of Economic, Political and Policy Sciences, which administers the degree.
-UT Dallas is the fourth university in the nation to have received an accreditation for a Geospatial Intelligence certificate.
-The Geospatial Intelligence Certificate is backed by the US Geospatial Intelligence Foundation (USGIF).
-The university is designated a National Center of Academic Excellence and a National Center of Academic Excellence in Information Assurance Research for the academic years 2008–2013 by the National Security Agency and Department of Homeland Security.
+UT Dallas also has a School of Interdisciplinary Studies, a program designed for students to pursue unconventional or innovative combinations of course work.

-School of Arts, Humanities and Technology
+Harry W. Bass Jr. School of Arts, Humanities and Technology

-The newest of UT Dallas’ schools, the School of Arts, Humanities and Technology (AHT) was formed as a merger between the School of Arts and Humanities (A&H) and the School of Arts, Technology, and Emerging Communication (ATEC).
+The newest of UT Dallas’ schools, the Harry W. Bass Jr. School of Arts, Humanities and Technology (AHT) was formed as a merger between the School of Arts and Humanities (A&H) and the School of Arts, Technology, and Emerging Communication (ATEC).
 The merger between the two schools was approved by the UT System in July 2022 and went into effect at the beginning of the Fall 2022 semester.
 According to Inga H. Musselman, vice president for academic affairs, the purpose of the merger was to “enhance the student experience, advance research and support the mission of [the] arts, humanities, technology, and communication programs.”
 This merger was stated to not affect any degree programs or curriculums that were part of either school of study.
 As of September 2022, there have been no plans announced to create any new degree plans or buildings for this school of study.

+On May 9, 2023, the school was named in honor of Harry W. Bass Jr. after the Harry W. Bass Jr. Research Foundation made a $40 million gift.